-Purchases or sales of financial assets that require delivery of assets within the time frame generally established by regulation or convention in the marketplace are recognised on the settlement date.
-Derivatives are recognised as at a trade date.
+Purchases or sales of financial assets that require the delivery of assets within the time frame generally established by regulation or convention in the marketplace are recognised as at the date of settlement.
+Derivatives are recognised as at the trade date.